 Abuse by nursing home caregivers, administrators, nurses, hospitality staff, and other residents can take numerous different forms.
 We represent individuals and families in cases involving all forms of nursing home abuse and neglect.

 Physical abuse includes all forms of physical invasion and contact resulting in physical harm.
 Hitting residents, pushing residents, using physical restraints, and other forms of abuse can result in severe traumatic injuries with the potential for long-term or permanent complications.

 Any form of inappropriate touching without valid consent constitutes sexual abuse.
-This includes kissing, fondling, intercourse, and other acts that are sexual in nature, and it applies regardless of whether a resident refuses consent, is unable to refuse consent, or grants consent under duress or undue influence
+This includes kissing, fondling, intercourse, and other acts that are sexual in nature, and it applies regardless of whether a resident refuses to consent, is unable to refuse consent, or grants consent under duress or undue influence

 Examples of psychological and verbal abuse in nursing homes include threats of physical or sexual abuse, harassment, intimidation, and refusing to allow seniors to spend time with family members or other residents.

 Negligent care in nursing homes is alarmingly common, with nurses and caregivers routinely making mistakes.
 These can include improperly administering medications, failing to provide adequate nutrition and hydration, failing to help residents seek medical attention when necessary, and failing to adhere to residents’ care plans.

 Neglect and abandonment can have severe psychological effects.
 For residents who are unable to care for themselves, it can lead to malnutrition and dehydration, poor hygiene, and dangerous medical complications.
 Neglect and abandonment are also among the leading causes of elopement from nursing homes.